 • If your figures and tables are original and not published previously or you have already obtained figure permissions, please ignore this comment.
 If you are re-using figures from a previous publication, you must obtain explicit permission to re-use the figure from the previous publisher (this can be in the form of a letter from an editor or a link to the editorial policies that allows you to re-publish the figure).
 Please upload the text of the re-print permission (may be copied and pasted from an email/website) as a Word document to the Editorial Manager site in the "Supplemental files (as requested by JoVE)" section.
 Please also cite the figure appropriately in the figure legend, i.e. "This figure has been modified from [citation]."

-Answer: We have obtained explicit permissions to re-use the figures from previous publishers.
+Answer: We have obtained explicit permissions to re-use the figures from “Influence of the β‐Sheet Content on the Mechanical Properties of Aggregates during Amyloid Fibrillization”.
+The figures re-used from “Nanoscale studies link amyloid maturity with polyglutamine diseases onset” are licensed under a Creative Commons Attribution 4.0 International License.
+To view a copy of this license, please, visit http://creativecommons.org/licenses/by/4.0/